djccarew/watson-toneanalyzer-nlu-lab/README.md

 ![Create resource](images/ss1.png)

-1.3.2 Select the **Watson** category project type and then click on **Natural Language Understanding**
+1.3.2 Select the **AI** category project type and then click on **Natural Language Understanding**
 ![VR Service](images/ss6.png)

 1.3.3 Make sure the **Lite plan** is selected and then click **Create**

-1.3.4 Select **Service credentials** at the left and then click on **View credentials** next to the credentials generated for your service instance
+1.3.4 Select **Service credentials** at the left and then click on **New credentials** next to the credentials generated for your service instance

+1.3.5 Accept the default values and click **Add**

+1.3.6 Click on **View Credentials**

-1.3.5 Click on the icon to copy the credentials to the clipboard and then save them in a text file on your Desktop (or some other convenient location).
-You'll need the **username** and **password** values later in the lab.
+1.3.7 Click on the icon to copy the credentials to the clipboard and then save them in a text file on your Desktop (or some other convenient location).
+You'll need the **apikey** value later in the lab.

 ## 2 Test scenario